flipay/code-challenges/challenge-frontend.md

 # Front-end Developer Code Challenge

 We believe one of the best ways to understand the engineering team fit is to see the solution and thought process on the problem.
-Please conplete it using **React** framework and submit your repo link to career@flipay.co .
+Please complete it using the **React** framework and submit your repo link to career@flipay.co .

 ## 1st Challenge